raspberrypi/picotool/README.md

     reboot      Reboot the device
     seal        Add final metadata to a binary, optionally including a hash and/or signature. encrypt     Encrypt the program.
-    partition   Commands related to RP2350 Partition Tables uf2         Commands related to UF2 creation and status otp         Commands related to the RP2350 OTP (One-Time-Programmable) Memory
+    reseal      Replace the signature in the final metadata of a binary. partition   Commands related to RP2350 Partition Tables uf2         Commands related to UF2 creation and status otp         Commands related to the RP2350 OTP (One-Time-Programmable) Memory